aamyaaaa/aamya_intern_repo/wireframing-intro-reflection.md

 ## Explaining the Value to Stakeholders
 If a stakeholder asks for a high-fidelity design too soon, I’d explain that wireframes are like the blueprint.
 They help us get alignment on the foundation before spending extra time and resources on visual polish.
 This ultimately makes the process faster, cheaper, and more user-focused.

+## Personal Experience
+I like to expereiment with the designs.
+So, it is very important for me personally to not put in too much time and energy into high fidelity protoype directly but focus on the low fidelity for a wider room of improvements.
+For example, in the task I am working on, my supervisor has asked a couple of changes that can be mage.
+So, i can easy make that happen if i am editing low fidelity protoype.
+But it would have been hard if I were trying to make changes to the high fidelity prototype.